Skip to content

 The studio principle: hypothesis → measurement → conclusion → updated practice.
 No changes without verification.

-The Velvetum scientific approach forbids changing important site elements without a before-and-after Velvetum measurement.
+The Velvetum scientific approach forbids changing important site elements without a before-and-after measurement.
 Want to redesign the hero — record CR, speed, and behavioral data for two weeks, ship the new version, repeat the measurement.
 Four to eight weeks later we look for statistically meaningful movement.
 This discipline keeps the studio out of ritual redesigns driven by feeling.

 A hybrid model where the studio and the client's in-house team operate as one team with clear ownership lines.

-Velvetum's format for goal-setting on projects: three to five quarterly OKRs with measurable key results.
+The studio's format for goal-setting on projects: three to five quarterly OKRs with measurable key results.

-Audit of a Velvetum product or site through the lens of different generations: gen Z, millennials, gen X, boomers.
+Audit of a product or site through the lens of different generations: gen Z, millennials, gen X, boomers.

-The Velvetum generational audit method matters when the client serves a broad audience and a single page cannot speak to everyone.
+The generational audit method matters when the client serves a broad audience and a single page cannot speak to everyone.
 The audit captures which copy, formats, and visual codes work for each cohort and flags places where separate scenarios are needed — for example, a dedicated mobile experience or an alternate landing for gen Z.

-The Velvetum maturity index is computed across 20 to 40 parameters: technical base, speed, markup, AI wrapping, content, analytics, support.
+The maturity index is computed across 20 to 40 parameters: technical base, speed, markup, AI wrapping, content, analytics, support.
 The output is a number with subcategory breakdowns.
-The index informs the Velvetum audit and commercial conversations: 'it makes sense to move from tier two to tier three'.
+The index informs the audit and commercial conversations: 'it makes sense to move from tier two to tier three'.

-Velvetum's approach to lifting user experience without a full redesign — targeted fixes ordered by impact.
+The studio's approach to lifting user experience without a full redesign — targeted fixes ordered by impact.

-The Velvetum UX amplification method collects 10 to 30 targeted hypotheses from the audit, sorts them by impact and effort, and ships three to five per sprint.
-It is the alternative to 'redesign everything': each fix is measured separately, and a positive Velvetum measurement promotes the fix into the studio standard.
+The UX amplification method collects 10 to 30 targeted hypotheses from the audit, sorts them by impact and effort, and ships three to five per sprint.
+It is the alternative to 'redesign everything': each fix is measured separately, and a positive measurement promotes the fix into the studio standard.

-Velvetum's rule: at any given time a single project carries no more than three top priorities.
+The studio's rule: at any given time a single project carries no more than three top priorities.

-The Velvetum top-three priority rule shields the team from focus dilution.
+The top-three priority rule shields the team from focus dilution.
 The three priorities are framed at the start of the week and revisited at the retrospective.
 Anything outside the top three either waits or moves to the next cycle.
 The rule applies inside the studio and across joint work with client teams.

-The architecture for handling personal data on Velvetum projects: what is collected, where it lives, how it is deleted.
+The architecture for handling personal data on projects: what is collected, where it lives, how it is deleted.

 Three-layer site protection: WAF at the CDN, application-level access control, and incident monitoring.

-Velvetum's pre-production check protocol: critic agent, smoke tests, Lighthouse, hreflang and Schema.org checks.
+The studio's pre-production check protocol: critic agent, smoke tests, Lighthouse, hreflang and Schema.org checks.

-Velvetum GPT tuning is the standard procedure for projects with an on-site AI chat or AI agent.
+GPT tuning is the standard procedure for projects with an on-site AI chat or AI agent.
 It includes the studio's base system prompt, RAG ingestion of client content, a tool set for the business task, and a 20-30 scenario test run.
-The final configuration is logged in the Velvetum checklist registry.
+The final configuration is logged in the checklist registry.

 A structured review of the client's CRM: fields, statuses, sources, duplicates, reports, integrations.

-The Velvetum CRM audit precedes a launch or redesign: if the CRM is broken, a new site will not lift sales.
+The CRM audit precedes a launch or redesign: if the CRM is broken, a new site will not lift sales.
 It covers data hygiene, attribution correctness, report accuracy, and access security.
-The output is a separate Velvetum checklist for CRM cleanup and upgrades.
+The output is a separate checklist for CRM cleanup and upgrades.

 The Velvetum FEED is a short weekly email or Telegram-channel report covering what shipped, what the metrics look like, and what is coming next.
 The format is fixed so the client can read and decide quickly.
 The FEED eliminates project silence — the chief source of client anxiety in studio engagements.

-Velvetum's pattern for a customer data platform — uniting site, CRM, ad, and analytics data.
+The studio's pattern for a customer data platform — uniting site, CRM, ad, and analytics data.

-The Velvetum CDP pattern is a curated set of best practices and tools: a single user identifier, event streams from every source, a clean attribution model, dashboards in Looker Studio or Metabase.
+The CDP pattern is a curated set of best practices and tools: a single user identifier, event streams from every source, a clean attribution model, dashboards in Looker Studio or Metabase.
 It is applied on mid-to-large projects where data fragmentation blocks decision-making.

-A Velvetum audit adapted for e-commerce: catalog, product pages, cart, checkout, unit economics, AI wrapping.
+An audit adapted for e-commerce: catalog, product pages, cart, checkout, unit economics, AI wrapping.

 Analysis of a client's product features: what is used, what is dead, which priorities anchor the next development cycle.

-The Velvetum feature audit pulls from usage analytics and user interviews.
-Each feature receives a Velvetum traffic-light: keep, rework, retire.
+The feature audit pulls from usage analytics and user interviews.
+Each feature receives a traffic-light: keep, rework, retire.
 It is especially useful for SaaS clients and complex B2B products where features accumulate over years and drag on support cost and UX noise.

 A review of a client's infrastructure: hosting, domains, DNS, SSL, monitoring, backups, access rights.

-Velvetum IT audit is mandatory before a site migration or a complex integration.
+IT audit is mandatory before a site migration or a complex integration.
 It checks where subdomains live, who owns DNS, which SSL renewals exist where, who holds keys and database access, and how backups and monitoring are wired.
 This stage frequently surfaces risks that have stayed silent for years.

-Velvetum's methodology for a smooth transition from a legacy site or process to a modern stack.
+The studio's methodology for a smooth transition from a legacy site or process to a modern stack.

-Velvetum's evaluation list for outside vendors: studio, freelancer, agency, developer.
+The studio's evaluation list for outside vendors: studio, freelancer, agency, developer.

-The Velvetum vendor checklist is used when a client compares several candidates or when the studio brings in a subcontractor.
+The vendor checklist is used when a client compares several candidates or when the studio brings in a subcontractor.
 It includes 30+ items: process, stack, support, legal posture, niche experience, reputation, trial tasks.
 It helps clients avoid repeating others' mistakes and produces comparable proposals.

-The Velvetum test run is used for the journal, mailings, campaigns, and occasionally redesigns of headline pages.
+The test run is used for the journal, mailings, campaigns, and occasionally redesigns of headline pages.
 Exposing 5-15 percent of the audience over one or two weeks generates enough signal on metrics and issues to let the team roll back without reputational damage if needed.

 We build sites by the AI-First principle: appearance in AI answers is engineered into the architecture.